SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 - [Addendum](#addendum)

 ## Criteria
-We rank these chips in the following categories: Reset Time, Cost, Availability and Build quality.
+We rank these chips in the following categories: Reset Time, Cost, Availability, and Build Quality.
 These factors are meant to give a quick indication as to what to expect from various IMUs, your mileage may vary.
 For clarification purposes: If two out of ten chips are dead on arrival or die during early use, we refer to that as poor build quality.